 How Nonfiction Writers Dig Deep by Melissa Stewart from Cynsations.
 PEEK: “We have to get in touch with our passions and our vulnerabilities and use them to fuel our work.
 Each book has a piece of the author at its heart, and that personal connection is what drives us to keep working, despite the inevitable obstacles and setbacks.”

 The Nonfiction Author-Illustrator Relationship by Sneed B. Collard III at Interesting Nonfiction for Kids.

 The Nonfiction Family Tree, Book Lists by Melissa Stewart from Celebrate Science.
 PEEK: “Because as students try to make sense of the wide world of nonfiction, it helps to have general categories that are easy to understand.
 Then, as children become more sophisticated readers and thinkers, they can explore the exceptions.”

 Creating Picture Books: How-to Guides, Free Templates and Resources by Debbie Ridpath Ohi.

 Page Turns in Picture Books by Tracy Marchini from Cynsations.
-PEEK: “I’ve been thinking a lot about page turns in picture books recently, and all of the amazing things they can do, including: show the passage of time; create humor; and dictate pacing.
+PEEK: “I’ve been thinking a lot about page turns in picture books recently, and all of the amazing things they can do, including showing the passage of time, creating humor and dictating pacing.

 Picture Books: Plan, Polish, and Publish: One Writer’s Method from Dori Chaconas.